Restorative Dentistry

 Complete Dentures

+A complete denture is necessary when you lose all teeth in an arch.
 When you lose all of your teeth, facial muscles can sag, making you look older.
 Dentures can help fill out the appearance of your face and profile.
 They can be made to closely resemble your natural teeth so that your appearance does not change much.
-Dentures may even improve the look of your smile.

 Partial Dentures